 Some artists have this tendency to experience all.
 They want to dare beyond normality, beyond the ordinary.
-The use of any kind of drug as mental trip (or, in a deeper sense, as consciousness expansion) has been a research path many philosophers, artists, writers etc. have tried, from Baudelaire to Sartre to many others, from various past theories and experiences – lived for example by American 68 counter-cultural figures such as Timothy Leary, Carlos Castaneda, Ken Kesey – until today.
+The use of any kind of drug as mental trip (or, in a deeper sense, as consciousness expansion) has been a research path that many philosophers, artists, writers etc. have tried, from Baudelaire to Sartre to many others, from various past theories and experiences – lived for example by American 68 counter-cultural figures such as Timothy Leary, Carlos Castaneda, Ken Kesey – until today.

 Hey!
 Mr. Tambourine Man

 Take me on a trip upon

 Bob Dylan was probably here referring to his experiences with LSD.